AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Warning "I have a YAML only config.
 Pleas adjust to your own configuration"

 ###:octicons-checklist-24: Step 2: Add Swiss Army Knife templates
 The second step is to add the `sak_templates`.
-These are mandatory for the SAK Card to function.
+These are mandatory.

 **:octicons-check-circle-16: Step 2a:**
 Add the SAK templates to the `sak_templates` folder.